 - Orientation Retreat

-- Course 2: Toward a Spirituality of Aging
+- Course 2: Introduction to Spirituality and Aging

 By the end of the Spirituality and Aging Certificate Program, our hope is that all participants feel empowered to make change in their own communities.